Snake: Symbolism

 The ancient Greeks used the Gorgoneion, a depiction of a hideous face with serpents for hair, as an apotropaic symbol to ward off evil.
 In a Greek myth described by Pseudo-Apollodorus in his Bibliotheca, Medusa was a Gorgon with serpents for hair whose gaze turned all those who looked at her to stone and was slain by the hero Perseus.
 In the Roman poet Ovid's Metamorphoses, Medusa is said to have once been a beautiful priestess of Athena, whom Athena turned into a serpent-haired monster after she was raped by the god Poseidon in Athena's temple.
 In another myth referenced by the Boeotian poet Hesiod and described in detail by Pseudo-Apollodorus, the hero Heracles is said to have slain the Lernaean Hydra, a multiple-headed serpent which dwelt in the swamps of Lerna.

 The legendary account of the foundation of Thebes mentioned a monster snake guarding the spring from which the new settlement was to draw its water.
-In fighting and killing the snake, the companions of the founder Cadmus all perished – leading to the term "Cadmean victory" (i.e. a victory involving one's own ruin).
+In fighting and killing the snake, the companions of the founder Cadmus all perished—leading to the term "Cadmean victory" (i.e. a victory involving one's own ruin).

 Three medical symbols involving snakes that are still used today are Bowl of Hygieia, symbolizing pharmacy, and the Caduceus and Rod of Asclepius, which are symbols denoting medicine in general.

 One of the etymologies proposed for the common female first name Linda is that it might derive from Old German Lindi or Linda, meaning a serpent.

 India is often called the land of snakes and is steeped in tradition regarding snakes.
 Snakes are worshipped as gods even today with many women pouring milk on snake pits (despite snakes' aversion for milk).
 The cobra is seen on the neck of Shiva and Vishnu is depicted often as sleeping on a seven-headed snake or within the coils of a serpent.
 There are also several temples in India solely for cobras sometimes called Nagraj (King of Snakes) and it is believed that snakes are symbols of fertility.
 There is a Hindu festival called Nag Panchami each year on which day snakes are venerated and prayed to.
 See also Nāga.

-In India there is another mythology about snakes.
-Commonly known in Hindi as "Ichchhadhari" snakes.
-Such snakes can take the form of any living creature, but prefer human form.
-These mythical snakes possess a valuable gem called "Mani", which is more brilliant than diamond.
-There are many stories in India about greedy people trying to possess this gem and ending up getting killed.